Szandor72/greased/README.md

 * Normal testing, assertions and regression protection
 * Faster development feedback by viewing N copies of your component in different states at the same time

+## Features

 * Works with the LockerService enabled
+* Can be used End to End testing full apps a la Selenium or at the smallest component level
+* Support for testing Apex calls when loading a component and after user interactions, as well as asserting state changes after Apex calls complete

 ## Install